 Note: The core name is usually 'collection1'.

 Step 3.
 Copy the file named solrconfig.xml to <solr>/<corename>/conf/.
 Confirm that you want to overwrite the already existing solrconfig.xml file.

 Step 4.
 Access the admin page of Solr 6 and click Reload for the appropriate collection.

 4. Testing the integration

 Step 1.
-In Studio Server, activate the Server plug-in named Solr Search.
+In Studio Server, activate the Server plug-in named Solr Search. by doing the following: